ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

 ```

 That portion that says, `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` is the NodeID, the entire thing.
-We will need this id in the later section when calling [Subnet-CLI wizard](#subnet-cli-wizard).
+We will need this ID in the later section when calling [Subnet-CLI wizard](#subnet-cli-wizard).

 :::info